jfroelich/rss-reader/src/dnt-html-document-notes.md

 of each image.
 This would also make it easier to filter tracking images.
 Maybe that functionality should be merged with this

+* Should this be accessing image size using getAttribute instead of property?

 # NOTES